ITUnlp/dagw_validator/README.md

-# DKGW Format validator
+# DAGW Format validator

-A validator for the Danish GigaWord (DKGW) project format.
+A validator for the Danish GigaWord (DAGW) project format.

 ## Requirements
 Python 3.7 or higher.